rcschaff82/cwp_2fa/README.md

 Please not that this system works around the CWP login system, and therefore is not infallible, though I did my best to hide that it's there.

+Here is a video demonstrating the Module: https://www.youtube.com/watch?v=Uc9pglbZo6I If you would like to donate to the project, I accept donations at: https://paypal.me/rcschaff

 TO install:
 From root user via ssh: